History of Suresnes: Occupation

 Food shortages began in April 1940, but it was not until October that ration cards were introduced.
 Passenger rail transport, suspended at the start of the Occupation, did not resume until July 1, 1941, with only one train per hour.
 Bus 44 A (Cité-jardin-Pont-de-Neuilly) resumed service earlier, on August 30, 1940.
 With gasoline in short supply, Suresnois resorted to alternative fuels, installing coal-fired gas generators on utility vehicles.
 Gas stored in roof-mounted balloons enabled buses to run on municipal gas.
 Horse-drawn carriages and bicycles are once again widely used.
 There is now only one postal delivery a day.

 In October 1940, Solidarité suresnoise, an association under the patronage of Secours National, was set up to distribute aid.
-A month later, it was helping 5,000 unemployed people and distributing 8,000 items of public relief, while 600 Suresnois were prisoners of war and 200 families had taken refuge in the city.
-While some households were able to resort to the black market, moving to the countryside or having relatives there, an imbalance was created with the less well-off, leading Solidarité to organize occasional food distributions.
+A month later, it was helping 5,000 unemployed people and distributing 8,000 relief items.
+At the same time, 600 Suresnois were prisoners of war, and 200 families had taken refuge in the city.
+While some households were able to resort to the black market, move to the countryside, or rely on relatives there, this created an imbalance for the less well-off, prompting Solidarité to organize occasional food distributions.

 Left: Tomb of Henri Sellier in Carnot Cemetery.

 Right: Monument to Henri Sellier, erected in 1962 in the town hall garden.

 On May 20, 1941, Henri Sellier was dismissed by Vichy, the decree signed by Admiral François Darlan stating that he had “shown manifest hostility to the work of national renewal.”
 In his office, the mayor had posted this document, adding a quotation from Maximilien de Robespierre: “Hatred of the people's enemies is the reward of good citizens.”
 On June 5, 1941, Louis Cucuat, Inspector General of Administrative and Financial Services at the Seine Prefecture, was appointed mayor by ministerial decree.
 On June 22, Henri Sellier was arrested and interned at Compiègne, before being released and returning to Suresnes on July 17.
 But these events, and the fear of further arrest, affected his health.
 On November 1, 1943, he suffered an attack of hemiplegia and died on November 24.
 He is buried in the Carnot cemetery.